astroport-fi/astroport-governance/contracts/voting_escrow_delegation/README.md

 # Voting Escrow Delegation

-Contract allows delegating voting power to other account in NFT token format.
+Contract allows delegating voting power to other account in NFT format.

 ## InstantiateMsg